Leading GPs and LPs confirmed are

 Ms. Zheng also served as Group Vice President and President of Brilliance Auto Group (BMW JV partner) Sales Company leading the company’s restructuring as an outgrowth of her engagement as a consultant.
 She started her career in the computer industry in China and the US in the early 90's.

-Before joining KPCB China as a founding member, Wei was the founder and CEO of Shanghai Hanbo Tech Co., a leading e-payment solution provider, which was later successfully acquired.
+Before joining KPCB China as a founding member, Wei was the CEO of Shanghai Hanbo Tech Co., a leading e-payment solution provider, which was later successfully acquired.
 Prior to that, Wei held senior positions at Start Computer Group (SH: 600734) since 1994.
-As the early stage team member, he grew from a regional operation leader to the supervisor of the entire e-payment ecosystem and corporate M&A. He led the company throughout its startup stage, IPO, to the following years of fast growth.
+As the youngest executive, he grew from a regional operation leader to the supervisor of the entire e-payment ecosystem and corporate M&A. He led the company throughout its startup stage, IPO, to the following years of fast growth.

-Wei also serves as governor and treasurer of China Venture Capital and Private Equity Association (“CVCA”).
+Wei also serves as a governor and treasurer of China Venture Capital and Private Equity Association (“CVCA”).

 Wei holds an M.B.A. from the Wharton School of the University of Pennsylvania and a Bachelor’s degree in Engineering from the University of Electronic Science and Technology of China.